Our vision is for the Khmer people to be proud of their identity no matter where they are in the world

 - Restore and revive lost Khmer arts in a fun and exciting way.

-In addition to the preservation and promotion of the Khmer culture, the organization sponsors the following types of events and activities:
+In addition to the preservation and promotion of the Khmer culture, the organization sponsors Operation "One Day Smiles" to achieve the following:

-- Young artists so that they can have the opportunity to advance their careers;
+- Inspire young artists so that they can have the opportunity to advance their careers;

-- Poor and underprivileged students in Cambodia to advance their education in the United States and Abroad;
+- Bring hope to Poor and Underprivileged students to advance their education in the United States and Abroad;

-- Agents of Change in Cambodia so that they can continue working to preserve the environment, human rights, and charity; and,
+- Support Agents of Change so that they can continue working to preserve the environment, human rights, and charity; and,

-- Advocacy for the Khmer people in the United States and Abroad so that they can have a “voice” in democracy.
+- Advocate for the Khmer people in the United States and Abroad so that they can have a “voice” in democracy.

 The beneficiaries of the IKARE work include the Khmer people in and outside Cambodia; the world community, and the general public.
-We are forever indebted to the kind support from the Hubbard Broadcasting Foundation ( Thank you Kari and Mr. Hubbard ) and a one-time Holiday grant in 2016 from St. Jude Medical Foundation ( Thank you Chamnap for caring to help ), and the many volunteers who gave their time, money, and commitment to help bring the vision of this organization to life.
+We are forever indebted to the kind support from the Hubbard Broadcasting Foundation ( Thank you Kari and Mr. Hubbard ) and a one-time Holiday grant in 2016 from St. Jude Medical Foundation ( Thank you Chamnap for caring to help ), and the many volunteers who gave their time, money, and commitment to help continue the vision of this organization.

 Recently, the IKARE organization was approved for membership in the Alliance of Nonprofits for Insurance, making us one of 16,000 nonprofits in 32 states and DC working together to reduce cost of insurance for all non-profit organization members.